UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 Better Canopy?

-Both the UPPAbaby Cruz V2 and Mockingbird single stroller have a pretty standard size canopy (before any extensions).
+Both the UPPAbaby Cruz V2 and Mockingbird have a pretty standard size canopy (before any extensions).
 Both also have two covered mesh peek-a-boo windows that also can help airflow.

 Reversible Seat?